dan2-ux/esp-idf-lcd1602/README.md

 | D6      | Data bit 6      | `GPIO_NUM_21` |
 | D7      | Data bit 7      | `GPIO_NUM_22` |

 ## Warning: this component doesn't support reading LCD function.
-Therefore, RW should be connect to GND to make the LCD in the writing mode contineously.
+Therefore, RW should be connect to GND to make the LCD in the writing mode continuously.